Pavani-3101/Visa_Status_Prediction/README.md

    import pandas as pd

    df = pd.read_csv("visa_dataset.csv")
-4. Begin your analysis or build machine learning models.

 ## License
 This project is licensed under the MIT License - see MIT_license.txt for details.